 Centre for Artistic Research (CfAR) grants for postdoctoral researchers’ productions & research dissemination

-The Centre for Artistic Research (CfAR) at the University of the Arts Helsinki awards grants to postdoctoral researchers for artistic productions that are a part of their research or for dissemination of their work in the field of Artistic Research.
-While the production/event for which the applicant seeks support may take place beyond 2019 (such as an exhibition or performance), costs for which a grant is being sought need to be spent between 01.03.2019 (the day after the submission) and 30.09.2019 (such as workshop costs, materials, travel, accommodation, fees).
-The grant must be claimed before the end of November 2019 (due to the fiscal practice at Uniarts).
+The Centre for Artistic Research (CfAR) at Uniarts Helsinki awards grants to postdoctoral researchers for artistic productions that are a part of their research or for dissemination of their work in the field of Artistic Research.
+While the production/event for which the applicant seeks support may take place beyond 2020 (such as an exhibition or performance), costs for which a grant is being sought need to be spent between 01.03.2020 (the day after the submission) and 30.11.2020.
+The grant must be claimed before the end of November 2020 (due to the fiscal practice at Uniarts).

 The application is open to all staff members of Uniarts Helsinki and salaried/visiting postdoctoral researchers; we welcome, in particular, applications from a new generation of postdoctoral researchers.

 The funding is granted for either (a) the costs incurred as part of an artistic production, or (b) the costs incurred in the dissemination of your work in Artistic Research.
-These can include, for example, for (a) renting of space, purchase of material, payments for ordering of compositions, remuneration for assistants, travel expenses or documentation costs, or (b) conference/symposium fees, accommodation, and travel costs.
+These can include, for example, for (a) renting of an event venue, purchase of material, payments for ordering of compositions, remuneration for assistants, travel expenses or documentation costs, or (b) conference/symposium fees, accommodation, and travel costs.
 The production can have members from outside of Uniarts Helsinki.
-Given the limited size of the amount, we would like to remind you that the grant may be less than the requested amount.
+Given the limited size of the amount (approximately 5,000 euros in this call), we kindly ask you to keep the applied sum on a moderate level.
 The applicant is responsible for managing all possible taxes and side costs involved (within the sum granted).

 The online application form is available HERE